 Push Butter Under the Turkey Skin

-1. Push about 2 tablespoons of butter under the skin of each breast.
-Use your fingers on top of the skin to push down and spread it evenly toward the front of the turkey.Continue to 7 of 10 below.
+Whether you are using plain butter or a compound butter, spreading it between the skin and meat will make for a juicy and tasty bird.
+Place about 2 tablespoons of butter under the skin of each breast.
+Use your fingers on top of the skin to push down and spread it evenly toward the front of the turkey.Continue to 10 of 13 below.

 Season the Outside of the Turkey

-1. Rub the rest of the butter all over the outside of the turkey, being sure to get the sides also.
-This is why you need to dry the skin with paper towels in step 3; otherwise, the butter won't stick as well.
+Now it's time to show the skin some love.
+Rub the rest of the butter all over the outside of the turkey, being sure to get the sides as well.
+(Hopefully you dried the skin well with paper towels in step 6—otherwise, the butter won't stick as well.)

-3. Add about a half-inch of liquid (water or stock) to the roasting pan.
-This will keep the oven moist.
-Also, the pan drippings will be even more... flavorful if you're planning to make gravy.Continue to 8 of 10 below.
+Add about a half-inch of liquid (water or stock) to the roasting pan.
+This will keep the oven moist....
+Also, the pan drippings will be even more flavorful if you're planning to make gravy.Continue to 11 of 13 below.

 Cover the Turkey Breast with Foil

-1. Fold a piece of foil large enough to just cover the turkey breast.
+With all that butter there is a high risk of the skin burning, so covering the turkey with foil for a portion of the cooking time is necessary.
+Fold a piece of foil large enough to just cover the turkey breast.
 The foil should cover loosely—there is no need to press the foil down onto the butter.

-2. About an hour before the cooking time is done (see next step for times), remove the foil to brown the skin on the breasts.Continue to 9 of 10 below.
+About an hour before the cooking is done (see next step for times), remove the foil to brown the skin.Continue to 12 of 13 below.

 Roast the Turkey

-3. While... roasting, the liquid can be used to baste the turkey (there is a debate whether basting does anything, but it's part of the tradition).Continue to 10 of 10 below.
+While roasting, the liquid can be used to baste the turkey (there is a debate whether basting does anything, but it's part of the tradition).Continue to 13 of 13 below.

 Let the Turkey Rest Before Serving

-2. Letting it rest not only gives you time to finish the gravy, and the rest of the meal, but also allows the juices in the turkey to redistribute, which is the secret to moist, tender meat.
+Letting the turkey rest not only gives you time to finish the gravy and the remainder of the meal but also allows the juices in the turkey to redistribute, which is the secret to moist, tender meat.